When We All Fall Asleep, Where Do We Go?: Marketing

+Commercial performance

+North America

 On April 7, 2019, When We All Fall Asleep, Where Do We Go? debuted at number one on the US Billboard 200 albums chart with 313,000 album-equivalent units consumed, of which 170,000 were pure album sales.
 The album also recorded 137,000 SEA units, which translates into 194 million on-demand audio streams for the album's songs in its first week, thus representing the third-biggest streaming week of all-time for an album by a woman.
 She was the eleventh artist to chart on the Billboard 200 under the age of 18.
 It was also the first album by a youngest female artist to top the chart in 10 years since Demi Lovato's 2009 album Here We Go Again.
 It later became the first by a youngest female to spend more than a week on the top of the chart in 20 years since Britney Spears with her 1999 album ...Baby One More Time.
 By June 20, 2019, When We All Fall Asleep had sold 1,304,000 equivalent album units, of which 343,000 are pure sales.

+In Canada, the album debuted atop the national album chart with 46,000 total consumption units.
+By the end of June 2019, the album had been certified double platinum in Canada and was the best-selling record of the year in the country with 174,000 equivalent album units.
+In Mexico, the album had considerable success, reaching number five on the national record chart.
+All of its singles were certified multi-Platinum while "Wish You Were Gay", "You Should See Me in a Crown", and "Bad Guy" were certified Diamond.
+It was the fifth best-selling English-language album and fifteenth overall in Mexico of 2019 (physical sales).
+On March 13, 2023, it was certified double Diamond and four-times Platinum by AMPROFON with over 840,000 units sold, making it the 12th best-selling album in Mexico.